artsy/README/playbooks/support/responding.md

 ### Communicate

 One of the on-call members handles internal and external communication for the incident.
+Assign this person to the Communications Officer role in OpsGenie.

 - #incidents is for non-on-call people to raise possible incidents or follow up (questions, etc.) about existing threads.